ChaoticTrials/chaotictrials.github.io/versioned_docs/version-1.17.x/wiki/skyblock-builder/packdev/config/world.md

 ## Single Biome
 ### Biome
 Specifies the biome for an entire dimension.
-A list of all available structures can be found in `config/skyblockbuilder/data/biomes.txt`.
+A list of all available biomes can be found in `config/skyblockbuilder/data/biomes.txt`.
 You can define the desired dimension, and if set to `null`, the [start dimension](spawn.md#dimension) will be used.